nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * User cannot delete a tag that has not been added via `newtag` before.
 * If any guest currently has the tag `friends`, `deletetag t/friends` will not work.
 To force delete the tag and remove it from all guests, use `deletetag -force t/friends`.
 * Tag names are **case-insensitive**. e.g `deletetag t/BRIDE'S SIDE` is the same as `deletetag t/Bride's Side`.
-* Attempting to delete a mix of tags with invalid and valid names at once will result in an error.
+* Attempting to delete tags with a mix of invalid and valid names at once will result in an error.
-* Attempting to delete a mix of existing and non-existent tags at once will only allow the existing tags to be deleted.
+* Attempting to delete tags with a mix of existing and non-existent tags at once will only allow the existing tags to be deleted.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You may delete any number of tags at once. e.g. `deletetag t/bride's side t/groom's side t/friends`